ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 **NEWS**: (_For upcoming and current incidents, see the [Status](/hpc/status/index.html) page_)

+2026-01-30: Protected (P3 and P4) data and accounts have been decommissioned.
+Only Wynton Regular (P1-P2) accounts can use the cluster from now on.

 2026-01-16: The maximum job run-time is now limited for all Protected users such that their jobs finish by January 29 at 01:00 am.

 2025-12-01: No new Protected accounts are commissioned and existing Regular accounts can no longer be changed to Protected accounts.

 2025-09-31: GPU compute nodes are now reserved for GPU tasks.
 Non-GPU jobs, that is, jobs that do not request `-q gpu.q`, will no longer end up on a GPU compute node.
 This removes the risk of CPU-only jobs starving out GPU jobs.

-2025-09-23: Protected (P3 and P4) storage and accounts will be decommissioned by ~~2026-01-26~~ {{ site.data.specs.protected_eol }}.

-2025-07-08: Termination of Wynton Support for P4/PHI data.
-Starting today, all work on P4/PHI level data must be ceased and all P4/PHI data removed from Wynton.

 [More news](/hpc/about/news.html)
 </div>